jillibus/Credit_Risk_Analysis/README.md

 ```
 This brought the high_risk number down to the low_risk number.
 Again I used the LogisticRegression model, and the balanced_accuracy_store to predict the Credit Risk.
-The Confusion Matrix for Under Sampling is below:
+The Confusion Matrix and the Classifier Report for Under Sampling is below:
 ```
                     Predicted high_risk	Predicted low_risk
 Actual high_risk	50	          37